 Figuring out the “how” was actually probably the easiest bit.

 You’re pregnant via reciprocal IVF.
-Can you describe firstly, what that actually means, and secondly, why you chose this over other options?
+Can you describe what that means, and why you chose to take that road?

 This was really important to us.